-“My stay at Tom of Finland Foundation has been truly magical.
+“I created a series of drawings and tapestries, to strengthen and deepen my vision within my erotic art, fed by my personal experiences in Los Angeles…” adds Kosters.
+“My stay at Tom of Finland Foundation was truly magical.
 It’s a place with a strong energy, which is great to revel in.
 The rich history, which the Foundation represents, has proved its meaningfulness, yet it is still necessary to keep pushing boundaries and create space for our community.
 I’m really excited to help shape the future landscape of erotic art, as it’s one of my great interests.
 If with this, I can contribute to people developing personally and sexually, that would be a great outcome.
 For me, my residency has been open and full of experiments, which led to a large variety of works, themed by my personal fascinations and points of view.”

 “I tried to touch all the things in my erotic universe that please, inspire, alarm or excite me.
 I also tried to answer the question where my interest in the erotic art comes from.
 I realised that it’s a deeply-rooted fascination that is simply part of my whole emotional, personal and professional being.”

 “The title reflects on the stigma that sexuality has in our western world, which seems to become more prudish every day.
-Sexuality can be emotional, spiritual and transcendental, not just dirty, offensive or naughty.”
+Sexuality can be emotional, spiritual and transcendental – not just dirty, offensive or naughty.”